ddankel/miniature-data/README.md

 ## Development Scripts

 A collection of development scripts are available to view and display miniature data.
+See [readme/scripts.md](./readme/scripts.md) for complete documentation.

 ```json
 "scripts": {